ibm-cloud-docs/schematics/getting-started.md

    </tbody>
    </table>

-4. Store this configuration file in the `master` branch of a public GitHub repository.
+4. Store this configuration file in the `master` branch of a public GitHub repository and name it `vpc.tf`.
 During the beta, only public GitHub repositories are supported in {{site.data.keyword.cloud_notm}} Schematics.

 ## Setting up your workspace
 {: #setup-workspace}